 Using the West Key Number System is particularly useful when you have identified a relevant case and would like to find additional cases addressing a certain point of law or legal issue from other jurisdictions.

-Here is an example of a headnote in Westlaw.
-It is headnote number 3 in the case:
+Here is an example of a headnote in Westlaw (headnote number 3 in the case).

 Immediately following the headnote number is the broad legal topic under which a West editor has classified that particular headnote.
 Each of the 400+ legal topics that West attorney-editors have identified has a unique number.
 In the example, the broad legal topic for headnote 3 is "Obstructing Justice," which is topic number 282.

 Clicking on 282k134, for example, will pull all of the cases that West editors have deemed relevant to the legal topic of obstructing justice, specifically on the issue of offenses relating to witnesses or potential witnesses.
-Note that by default, you'll only be shown cases from the same jurisdiction as your original case; if you want to browse cases in that key number from other jurisdictions, you can change the jurisdiction using the "Change" link above the list of cases.
-And you can narrow your results within your selected jurisdiction(s) using the filters on the left-hand side.
+Note that by default, you'll only be shown cases from the same jurisdiction as your original case.
+If you want to browse cases in that key number from other jurisdictions, you can change the jurisdiction using the "Change" link above the list of cases.
+You can also narrow your results within your selected jurisdiction(s) using the filters on the left-hand side.

 You can further refine your results by using the filtering options in the left sidebar.
 The "Search within results" option only searches across the headnotes, not the full-text of cases.
 Use this function to narrow the headnotes to those that contain a specific keyword(s).
 If you have retrieved too few cases, you can work your way up the West Key Number System to find cases classified under the broader issues.

 If you have located a secondary source on point, you can utilize references to Key Numbers to pull cases on a particular legal issue of interest.